spacelift-io/user-documentation/docs/vendors/cloudformation/integrating-with-the-serverless-framework.md

 # Integrating with the serverless framework

-In order to use the [serverless framework](https://www.serverless.com) in a CloudFormation Stack you'll need to do a few things: create a Docker image with the serverless framework included, invoke the serverless CLI in `before_init` hook, sync your artifacts with S3, and make sure the serverless config has your [template bucket](reference.md#stack-settings) configured as the artifact location.
+In order to use the [serverless framework](https://www.serverless.com){: rel="nofollow"} in a CloudFormation Stack you'll need to do a few things: create a Docker image with the serverless framework included, invoke the serverless CLI in `before_init` hook, sync your artifacts with S3, and make sure the serverless config has your [template bucket](reference.md#stack-settings) configured as the artifact location.

 The first one can be done using a Dockerfile akin to this one: